-It has been over a year since Microsoft announced support for Windows XP & Small Business Server (SBS) 2003 will come to an end on April 8th 2014.
-Detailing the implications of this, Microsoft have widely publicised they will no longer provide security updates or technical support for the Windows XP and SBS 2003 operating systems.
+It has been over a year since Microsoft announced support for Windows XP & Small Business Server (SBS) 2003 will come to an end on April 8th, 2014.
+Detailing the implications of this, Microsoft has widely publicised they will no longer provide security updates or technical support for the Windows XP and SBS 2003 operating systems.

 With this news, a recent statistic suggesting that businesses are ignoring the need to maintain and improve systems with a survey that 58% of UK businesses are running a 2003 or below version of Microsoft Exchange server makes stern reading.*

-To mitigate risk, there are different options available to businesses which might provide an opportunity to re-evaluate IT systems.
+To mitigate risk, there are different options available to businesses that might provide an opportunity to re-evaluate IT systems.
 Businesses using XP and/or SBS 2003 need to consider the possibility of upgrading existing systems or purchasing news systems.
-For many businesses this will require a significant investment, which may provide an opportunity for cloud computing which can offer high levels of security alongside accessibility and resilience.
+For many businesses, this will require a significant investment, which may provide an opportunity for cloud computing which can offer high levels of security alongside accessibility and resilience.

 With little time left before Windows XP/SBS 2003 EOL, businesses need to address this issue and look to upgrade to more modern operating systems.
-For more information on the affects of XP and SBS 2003 End of Life poilicy contact Xperience Group on 0800 652 2423 or email email@example.com.
+For more information on the effects of XP and SBS 2003 End of Life policy contact Xperience Group email firstname.lastname@example.org.

 *Business First – Volume 8, Issue 4, September 2012